Barrett Tied To Faith Group Ex-members Say Subjugates Women

 To quote Pontius Pilate, What I have written, I have written, he said last week, referring to the Roman official in the Bible who signed the order condemning Jesus to be crucified.

-Lisa Williams said her parents joined the Minnesota branch of People of Praise in the late 1970s, when she was a fourth grader.
+Lisa Williams said her parents joined a group called Servants of The Lord in St. Paul, Minnesota, in the late 1970s, when she was a fourth-grader.
+That community became part of People of Praise in 1983, and is now called Servant Branch, according to a blog on the People of Praise website.
 She chronicled her experience in a blog called Exorcism and Pound Cake, a reference to how she knew as a child that it was a meeting night because of the smell of baked goods coming from the kitchen.

 I remember my mother saying a wife could never deny sex to her husband, because it was his right and her duty, said Williams, 56.
 Sex is not for pleasure.
 Its for as many babies as God chooses to give you. … Women had to be obedient.
 They had to be subservient.

-Corporal punishment of children was common, Williams told AP.
+Williams said she remembers People of Praise leaders coming to meetings in Minnesota and her family traveling to South Bend to visit and worship there.
+Corporal punishment of children was common, Williams told the AP.
 When she was insufficiently obedient to her father, she was beaten with a belt and then required to kneel and ask forgiveness from both him and God, she said.

-She recalled People of Praise meetings held in her parents living room where members prayed in tongues to cast out demons from a person writhing on the floor, rituals she described as exorcisms.
+She recalled meetings held in her parents’ living room where members prayed in tongues to cast out demons from a person writhing on the floor, rituals she described as exorcisms.

-When her parents, from whom she is now estranged, decided to leave People of Praise when she was a junior in high school, she remembers the leaders said her family would be doomed to hell and they were shunned.
+When her parents, from whom she is now estranged, decided to leave the group when she was in high school, she remembers the leaders said her family would be doomed to hell and they were shunned.
 Nobody would talk to you, she recalled.

+Connolly declined Monday to answer a dozen detailed written questions from the AP, including whether the group holds ceremonies that include prayers to cast out malevolent spirits.
+After an earlier version of this story was published, he said in an email Tuesday that the meeting described by Williams would have occurred prior to Servant Branch becoming part of People of Praise and that the group does not practice exorcism.

-Steven Hassan, a psychologist who counsels people who have left fundamentalist authoritarian religious groups, said the culture within People of Praise as described by Theill and Williams, including the practice of shunning former members, creates fear so that people are dependent an obedient.
+Steven Hassan, a mental health counselor who works with people who have left fundamentalist authoritarian religious groups, said the culture within People of Praise as described by Theill and Williams, including the practice of shunning former members, creates fear so that people are dependent and obedient.

 A person who is in one of these groups has to suppress their own thoughts, feelings, desires that doesnt align with the dogma, Hassan said.